H1N1 Flu Virus (Swine Flu)

 How Is It Treated?

 Some of the same antiviral drugs that are used to treat seasonal flu also work against H1N1 swine flu.
-Oseltamivir (Tamiflu) and zanamivir (Relenza) seem to work best, although some kinds of swine flu are resistant to Tamiflu.
+Oseltamivir (Tamiflu), peramivir (Rapivab), and zanamivir (Relenza) seem to work best, although some kinds of swine flu are resistant to oseltamivir.

 Over-the-counter pain remedies and cold and flu medications can help relieve aches, pains, and fever.
 Don't give aspirin to children under age 18 because of the risk for Reye’s syndrome.
 Check to make sure that over-the-counter cold medications do not have aspirin before giving them to children.